cqframework/CQL-Formatting-and-Usage-Wiki/Source/Cooking With CQL/71/AuthoringPatterns.md

 9. [Immunizations](#immunizations) - Information related to immunizations the patient has received or been recommended
 10. [Communication](#communications) - Information related to communications with or about the patient

-> NOTE: The information in this page specifically uses the [4.1.1](https://hl7.org/fhir/us/qicore/STU4.1.1/) version of QICore, which depends on the [3.1.1](https://hl7.org/fhir/us/core/STU3.1.1) version of USCore, and both of which are based on the [R4](https://hl7.org/fhir/R4) version 4.0.1 of FHIR.
-As of this writing (2023-01-26) QICore 5.0.0 is currently in ballot reconciliation and is expected to be published soon.
-A 5.0.0 version of this page will be produced once that publication is finalized.
+> NOTE: The information in this page specifically uses the [5.0.0](https://hl7.org/fhir/us/qicore/STU5.0.0/) version of QICore, which depends on the [5.0.1](https://hl7.org/fhir/us/core/STU5.0.1) version of USCore, and both of which are based on the [R4](https://hl7.org/fhir/R4) version 4.0.1 of FHIR.

 The following sections provide specific examples of best practices for accessing information in each of these high-level areas.

 ### Patient

-QICore defines a [QICore Patient](https://hl7.org/fhir/us/qicore/STU4.1.1/StructureDefinition-qicore-patient.html) profile that extends the USCore patient.
+QICore defines a [QICore Patient](https://hl7.org/fhir/us/qicore/STU5.0.0/StructureDefinition-qicore-patient.html) profile that extends the USCore patient.

 #### Patient age

-Patient information includes the birth date, and CQL provides a built-in function to calculate the age of a patient, either current age (i.e. as of now), or _as of_ a particular date.
-In quality improvement artifacts, age is typically calculated _as of_ a particular date such as the start of the measurement period:
+Patient information includes the birth date, and CQL provides a built-in function to calculate the age of a patient, either current age (i.e. _as of_ now), or _as of_ a particular date.
+In quality improvement artifacts, age is typically calculated as of a particular date such as the start of the measurement period:

 ```cql
 define "Patient Age Between 50 and 75":